Last updated on June 3rd, 2022 at 10:44 pm

 “They can’t make any decisions because they’re streaming through so much information that common sense and the basics have gone out the window,” he said.
 “You’ve got all this data, but are you chasing the right data, or do you go off on a tangent of something that really adds zero value, or actually costs you?”

-Kim Erdmann, president and CEO of Waukesha-based Schaefer Brush, said investing in new technology like an ERP system can leave businesses with a lot of new data, but it is important to use it to develop information someone on the shop floor can use.
+Kim Erdmann, president and CEO of Waukesha-based Schaefer Brush, said investing in new technology like an erp software can leave businesses with a lot of new data, but it is important to use it to develop information someone on the shop floor can use.
+If you’re planning to use an erp system in your business, you might want to contact an erp consulting services firm to discuss which erp software best suits your business.

 “Just because you have the data doesn’t mean it’s actionable, doesn’t mean it’s executable, it doesn’t mean it’s going to make a difference, so it is really a huge issue, especially for smaller companies, because I’ve got it and I’m still trying to figure out what to do with it,” he said.